hasFlag/hasFlag.github.io/content/blog/aria-is-not-my-thing/index.md

 <label for="chk1-label">Remember my preferences</label>
 ```

-It is still debatable when it comes to accessibility, there is no wrong/right but there is a balance which you need to maintain in order to give better experience to wide range of  users.
+It is still debatable when it comes to accessibility, there is no wrong/right but there is a balance which you need to maintain to give a better experience to a wide range of users.

 ## Tips
 - Keep your DOM elements semantic